 It’s not all blue skies and beach bars in the Caribbean.
 With 103 protected areas in the country, Belize—which is Central American too—also evokes images of waterfalls, tropical jungle, and bountiful birdlife.
-Not to mention, more than 70 per cent of the country covered in forest, so nature is never far away.
-Choosing to explore a protected area leaves a lasting impact on the environment and nearby close-knit communities, while offering an incredibly authentic and exciting travel experience.
+Not to mention, more than 70 percent of the country is covered in forest, so nature is never far away.
+Choosing to explore a protected area leaves a lasting impact on the environment and nearby close-knit communities while offering an incredibly authentic and exciting travel experience.
 For intrepid hikers, we’re spotlighting this seasonal trail while the Victoria Peak Natural Monument remains closed: the Outlier Trail inside Cockscomb Basin Wildlife Sanctuary.
-At 14km roundtrip reaching an elevation of 585m, the verdant vistas atop is worth the 7-hour hike—rivaling that of Victoria Peak.
+At 14km roundtrip reaching an elevation of 585m, the verdant vistas atop the Outlier is worth the 7-hour hike—rivaling that of Belize’s most famous trail, Victoria Peak.

 Supporting Eco-Tourism in Belize